briandinsmore/docusaurus/docs/Meshtastic/Getting Started.md

 4. Enable MQTT
 5. Scroll to root Topic
 6. Paste `msh/US/MI`
-7. Enable Proxy to Client (This adds a internet connection to the node if you have only Bluetooth connection and not wifi.)
+7. Enable Proxy to Client - skip this step if you're using a network connected node like and ESP32 on WiFi or a POE powered WisBlock (This adds a internet connection to the node if you have only Bluetooth connection and not wifi.)
 8. Click save
 The node will now reboot.